Look What You Made Me Do: Background and release

-Composition and production
+Production and music

 Swift wrote and produced "Look What You Made Me Do" with Jack Antonoff, who also programmed the track and played its instruments, recorded at Rough Customer Studio in Brooklyn.
 Other musicians on the track included Evan Smith (saxophone), Victoria Parker (violin), and Phillip A. Peterson (cello).
 Laura Sisk engineered the song, and Serban Ghenea mixed it at MixStar Studios in Virginia Beach, Virginia.
 The track was mastered by Randy Merrill at Sterling Sound in New York.

 "Look What You Made Me Do" is 3 minutes and 31 seconds long.
 It is written in the key of A minor and has a tempo of 128 beats per minute.
 The track begins with string swell and plinking piano keys and progresses into an electronic production; The New York Times wrote that the opening strings and piano were melodramatic and evoked a "dark, fantasy-film" atmosphere, whereas The Daily Telegraphs Sarah Carson described the strings as "Hollywood"-inspired.

 The verses and chorus are built on a minor-key motif, electronic tones, and hip-hop-inspired beats and vocal cadences.
 The pre-chorus incorporates piano and synth-simulated brass, and the bridge incorporates strings that swell over a reverberating crescendo.
+During the second verse, Swift delivers a Kesha-influenced rap verse.
 The chorus consists of drumbeats and rhythmic chants of the title, which is repeated eight times with different tones of delivery.
 The melody contains an interpolation of "I'm Too Sexy" (1991) by the English pop group Right Said Fred, leading to its members Richard Fairbrass, Fred Fairbrass, and Rob Manzoli receiving writing credits.
 The Fairbrass brothers were contacted one week before the release of "Look What You Made Me Do" and were asked whether a "big, contemporary female artist who hasn't released anything for a while" would be able to use a portion of their song for her latest single; they found out that the artist in question was Swift after the song was released.

-Jon Pareles commented that the piano and strings in the pre-chorus and bridge gave them a "melodramatic, emotional" feel, whereas Swift's repeating the title in the chorus sounded "vindictive, mocking, dismissive, even a little playful".
-Music critics mostly described the track as electropop.
-NPR's Lars Gotrich said that the beats and vocals evoked electroclash, Rolling Stones Brittany Spanos said it was a dance-pop song, and Fact's Chal Ravens deemed it progressive pop.
-Annie Zaleski characterized the genre as synth-punk.
-The production incorporates elements of mid-1980s and 1990s industrial and electro.
-Some critics commented that the track showcased a "darker" soundscape compared to Swift's previous releases; Spanos attributed this effect partly to the "dark techno" of Britney Spears's 2007 album Blackout, while Maura Johnston in The Guardian said that the atmosphere evoked Spears's "Piece of Me" (2007) and the beat was reminiscent of Peaches's "Operate" (2003).
+The New York Timess Jon Pareles commented that the piano and strings in the pre-chorus and bridge gave them a "melodramatic, emotional" feel, whereas Swift's repeating the title in the chorus sounded "vindictive, mocking, dismissive, even a little playful".
+Music critics described the genre as electropop, dance-pop, progressive pop, and synth-punk.
+The production incorporates retro elements of electroclash, mid-1980s and 1990s industrial and electro, and mid-2000s pop.
+Some critics commented that the track showcased a "darker" soundscape compared to Swift's previous releases; Brittany Spanos of Rolling Stone attributed this effect partly to the "dark techno" of Britney Spears's 2007 album Blackout, while Maura Johnston in The Guardian said that the atmosphere evoked Spears's "Piece of Me" (2007) and the beat was reminiscent of Peaches's "Operate" (2003).